 Built in 1952, by RTC Shipbuilding Incorporated of Camden, New Jersey (hull #209) as the Shamokin for the Reading Railroad Company of Philadelphia, Pennsylvania.

-In 1991, the tug was acquired by the Tucker Towing Company of Philadelphia, Pennsylvania.
+In 1991, the tug was acquired by Express Marine Incorporated of Camden, New Jersey.
 Where she was renamed as the Russell B. Murray.

 Named for Russel B. Murray.
 President of operations, whom had retired.
 He was described as a mentor and one of the finest people his coworkers had ever worked for.
 He is also a Delaware River docking pilot and has handled many ships and tugboats.

-In late 2010, the tug was placed in "lay up" at Express Marine's facility at Petty Island near Philadelphia, Pennsylvania in the Delaware River.
-However, in 2014 she was acquired the Blaha Towing of Suffolk, Virginia.
+In 2014 the tug was acquired by Blaha Towing Company of Norfolk, Virginia.
 Where she was renamed as the Alfred Walker.

 (Paul Strubeck, Bernard Martin, Wayne Huebschman)